 Defining yourself as being within the American middle class can be tricky, as it depends on everything from where you live to how you live.
 Your social class in the U.S. includes many factors and can teeter back and forth based on education levels, income per household and tax brackets.
-Pew Research Center analysis estimates that lower-income households last year had incomes less than $56,600, and upper-income households had incomes greater than $169,800.

 Find Out: The Salary Needed To Afford America’s 50 Biggest Cities

-For You: 5 Subtly Genius Moves All Wealthy People Make With Their Money
+For You: 4 Subtly Genius Moves All Wealthy People Make With Their Money

 Quick Take: Median Upper-Middle-Class Income in 2025

 Based on the most recent U.S. Census Bureau data, the median household income was listed at $75,580.
-If you’ve lived in a middle-income household and are curious to see what it would take to boost your status to the upper middle class, here are some key takeaways:
+If you’ve lived in a middle-income household and are curious to see what it would take to boost your status to the upper-middle class, here are some key takeaways:

-- The amount that’s considered middle class or upper middle class will depend on where you live in the country.
+- The amount that’s considered middle class or upper-middle class will depend on where you live in the country.

 - Based on the definition of the middle class, the income range for this group would be anywhere from $49,715 to $149,160.